logburn/Sabi/README.md

 An encrypted Snapchat alternative.
 The app will be open source and private.
 Hopefully publishing to F-Droid/IzzyOnDroid and Play Store.
 Currently, I plan to use PGP for encryption.
 I may use XMPP as well but I'm not yet convinced it's the easiest solution, even if it is the "best".

 ## Guiding principles
+ 1. user-friendly and simple UI
- 1. "hide" the encryption for ease of use
+ 2. "hide" the encryption for ease of use
- 2. a beautiful user interface
- 3. modular design for encryption so it can be changed later
- 4. "Minimum Viable Centralization" - only store information on a server as a midpoint to increase stability
+ 3. "Minimum Viable Centralization" - only store information on a server as a midpoint to increase stability

 ## Planned features
 #### Text chat